Nernst Equation Calculator

 Frequently Asked Questions

-What is the reaction quotient (Q) in the Nernst equation?
+What is the difference between the Nernst equation and the Goldman-Hodgkin-Katz (GHK) equation?

-What units should I use for concentrations in the Nernst equation?
+What units should temperature be in for the Nernst equation?